joemcmahon/mrspiral-spudbot/README.md

-# slapp-firebase-example
+# mrspiral-spudbot

-An example [Slapp][slap] Slack App using [Firebase][firebase] as the persistence layer.
-A primary goal of this repo is to serve as an example of you you might integrate a custom persistence layer w/ [Slapp][slap].
+A reimplementation of [Radiospiral][http://radiospiral.com] Slack bot using this library, and self-hosted at Heroku rather than at BeepBoopHQ (thanks for all the support, folks!)

+This [Slapp][slap]-based app uses [Firebase][firebase] as the persistence layer for all the stuff that BeepBoop used to host for us.

 Expects the following environment variables: